 Data Science Course Requirements

 For completion of the Certificate in Data Science, students must complete at least four courses (3-4 credit hours each) for a total of 12-16 credit hours of coursework from the Approved List of Data Science Courses below.
-Two 3-4 credit hour courses are required from Group 1 on the Approved List below.
-One 3-4 credit hour course is required from each of Groups 2 and 3 on the Approved List.
+One course is required from each group on the Approved List.

 All courses applied to the certificate may also be counted toward the requirements of the student's declared major.
 Students are not guaranteed a seat in a course required by the certificate, but are welcome to enroll in courses where seats remain available after any restriction that may have been placed has been removed.
 No course substitutions will be approved.